Atomtomate/BSE_Asymptotics.jl/README.md

-Self constistent improvement for asymptotic behaviour of susceptibilities obtained from Bethe Salpether equations.
+Self constistent improvement for asymptotic behaviour of susceptibilities obtained from Bethe Salpether equations, using eq.
+12a, 12b from DOI: 10.1103/PhysRevB.97.235.140

 For an example usage see [LadderDGA.jl](https://github.com/Atomtomate/LadderDGA.jl)